 Predator Free Arrowtown was formed in early 2017 to help control pests and predators around Arrowtown and the wider area.
-This group is concerned primarily with reducing the numbers of mustelids, rodents, and possums in the Bush Creek catchment area.
-This area contains some of the best preserved ecological values in the basin, and is home to multiple different native species, including rifleman, bellbirds, and brown creepers.
-The project aims to expand the existing trap lines through local business involvement.
-So far the project has attracted enough funding from local businesses to acquire 90+ traps, which target a mix of different pest species.
+This group is concerned primarily with reducing the numbers of mustelids, rodents, and possums in the Arrow River catchment area.
+This area contains some of the best-preserved ecological values in the basin, and is home to multiple different native species, including rifleman, falcon, and weta.
+The project aims to expand the existing trap lines through local business and community involvement.
+So far the project has attracted enough funding from local businesses and other groups to acquire over 300 traps, which target a mix of different pest species.

 An additional component of the project is to get local Arrowtown households involved in trapping in their back gardens to help create a pest free zone within the town.
-Further inclusion from the surrounding golf courses will help expand this area of control, and allow native species to recover.
-Eventually the project looks to expand and connect trap lines run on Mt Soho, as well as incorporate areas that will be revegetated with native plants providing increased areas of habitat, such as Feehly Hill and Tobin’s Face.
+Further inclusion from the surrounding golf courses will help expand this area of control, allowing native species to recover in the catchment.
+Eventually the project looks to expand and connect trap lines run on Mt Soho, Coronet Peak, and Cardrona.
+It will also incorporate areas that will be revegetated with native plants providing increased areas of habitat, such as Feehly Hill and Tobin’s Face.

 Traps currently in place and frequency of checking

 All traps are checked and rebaited approximately monthly.
 Some lines closer to town are checked on a fortnightly basis.

 The Arrow River catchment area forms part of the natural backdrop to Arrowtown.
 There are multiple access tracks through the catchment, including part of the cycle trail network.
 The catchment is almost completely covered by the Mahu Whenua QEII covenant, allowing full public access.
 These tracks go through a mix of natural and exotic bush, including remnant mountain beech forest, tussock grasslands, and grey shrubland.
 These are popular with hikers and mountain bikers.